ASYMMETRIC GLASS TABLE

-Centrepiece: 8 sheets of hand engraved & etched picture glass, in an asymmetric shape.
-These are layered 6mm apart over a background sheet of watercolour paper, which bears a mono printed image composed from blurred scans from the glass engraving.
+8 sheets of hand engraved & etched picture glass, in an asymmetric shape.
+These are layered 6mm apart over a background sheet of watercolor paper, which bears a mono printed image composed from blurred scans from the glass engraving.
 All are held together in a wooden frame that slots into a plywood base that has been painted & rough gilded with aluminium.

 Description of central image